thruflo/pyramid_torque_engine/NOTES.md

 * the activity event class has a relationship to a user table -- this needs to be patched onto the class post settings but pre basemodel config.commit

+* do we have to register the states?

 * replace the tree boilerplate with a "register_traversable_resource" directive that naturally handles traversal